 OEMs have a similar advantage of having a stock of gently used centrifuges, which they receive as trade-ins.

-Suppliers who don’t have their stock of pre-selected centrifuges often seek used centrifuges once they have a purchase commitment from the buyer.
+Suppliers who don’t have their stock of pre-selected centrifuges often seek used centrifuges once they have a buyer's purchase commitment.
 At this point, it is not always possible to find centrifuges having bowls without significant wear.
 There is also the likelihood of procuring the least cost centrifuge at this point in the transaction.